-Build Script
+Build

-Write your script in the large text box, using the windows shell commands; the format and content of this section depends on the actual compiler you use to build your project.
+Write your script in this text box, using the windows shell commands; the format and content of this section depends on the actual compiler you use to build your project.
+If the path or arguments contain spaces, surround them with quotes; for example: "c:\program files (x86)\java\bin\javac.exe".

 Here are some examples: